 By visiting a board-certified dermatologist, you can be properly diagnosed and be prescribed stronger medication than you can pick up at the pharmacy.
 As Dr. Ben Barankin says, “for moderate to severe cases of dandruff, a steroid shampoo or leave-in lotion can be prescribed.
 A prescription ciclopirox olamine lotion is often a nice option.”

-Although most people do not experience significant side effects, the WHO state that coal tar shampoos may cause skin irritation and on rare occasions allergic sensitization is possible.
+Although most people do not experience significant side effects, the WHO states that coal tar shampoos may cause skin irritation and on rare occasions allergic sensitization is possible.
 They also recommend that a coal tar shampoo should not be applied to inflamed, broken or infected skin.

 Because coal tar can increase sensitivity to sunlight, skin treated with coal tar products should be protected from ultraviolet rays to avoid irritation and sunburn.
-The American Academy of Dermatology recommends that you protect your scalp from the sun by wearing a hat when outdoors and seeking shade whenever possible if you use a coal tar shampoo.
+The American Academy of Dermatology recommends that you protect your scalp from the sun by wearing a hat when outdoors and seeking shade whenever possible if you use coal tar shampoo.

-Can coal tar shampoos cause cancer?
+Can coal tar cause cancer?

 Coal tar contains as many as 10,000 different chemicals, but only about half of these have actually been identified.
 Many people have expressed concern over the unknown components that could be potential carcinogens or cancer-causing substances.

 In the 1990s, studies appeared apparently linking coal tar exposure to cancer in animals [4].
-A number of countries including the EU, China and Taiwan banned the use of coal tar in cosmetics as a result of these findings.
+A number of countries including the EU, China, and Taiwan banned the use of coal tar in cosmetics as a result of these findings.

 Polytar, one of the most popular coal tar shampoos at that time, was completely withdrawn.
 Coal tar shampoos started to disappear from the shelves.